iceddev/iceddev.github.io/markdown/2013-12-20-beefy-workflow-with-requirejs.md

 The last thing we need is an `index.html` file that includes Require.js.
 If an `index.html` file doesn't exist, beefy serves up a default page that just injects a script tag for your entrypoint file.
-This won't work with the workflow outlined above because we assume the require machinery will be available (see the Almond section for a different approach).
+This won't work with the workflow outlined above because we assume the require machinery will be available.

 ```html
 <!DOCTYPE html>